CLOSER-Cohorts/discovery-customisations/pages/privacy-policy.md

 <p>Our privacy policy explains:</p>

 <ul>
-<li>Why and how we use cookies on our website</li>
-<li>How you can use your browser settings to control cookies</li>
-<li>How we will use any data that you share with us when you create an account for CLOSER Discovery and visit the discovery.closer.ac.uk website</li>
+<li>How we will use any data that you share with us when you create an account for CLOSER Discovery and visit the discovery.closer.ac.uk website.</li>
-<li>How we will protect that information</li>
+<li>How we will protect that information.</li>
 <li>How you can contact us to tell us not to use your information in any of the ways described in the policy</li>
 </ul>